KidusGR/ASTU_API/README.md

-A Python requests script for using ASTU e-student API
+A Python requests-html script for using ASTU e-student API

+requires : requests_html, json

+to test the program open run.py